HeardLibrary/digital-scholarship/script/python/basics.md

 studentCount = studentCount + 1
 ```

-In the third example above, the variable `tooMany` will contain a boolean (True or False) depending on a conditino (whether the number in `sum` is greater than 10 or not).
+In the third example above, the variable `tooMany` will contain a boolean (True or False) depending on a condition (whether the number in `sum` is greater than 10 or not).

 The fourth example above may seem strange, because no number can be equal to itself plus 1.
 But the statment actual is saying "take the number that's in `studentCount`, add one to it, and put the answer back in `studentCount`.

 ## Examples to try

-Try re-running with different values of `numberWidgets`.
+Try re-running the following scripts with different values of `numberWidgets`.

 ```python
 numberWidgets = 1